Platform-OS/platformos-documentation/pages/getting-started/transactables/managing-transactable.md

 {% endraw %}

-To display newly created transactable (with pagination), we can inject this code for example on the home page, which re-uses already created `current_user.graphql`:
+To display a newly created transactable (with pagination), we can inject this code for example on the homepage, which re-uses the already created `current_user.graphql`:

 {% raw %}